-12 Bosi, M. An Initial View on Methodologies for Emission Baselines: Electricity Generation Case Study.
+15 Bosi, M. An Initial View on Methodologies for Emission Baselines: Electricity Generation Case Study.
 International Energy Agency.
 Paris, 2000.

-13 www.aneel.gov.br
+16 www.aneel.gov.br

-power agents and therefore cannot be made available.
+However, information on such generating sources is not publicly available in Brazil.
+The national dispatch center, ONS - National System Operator - argues that dispatching information is strategic to the power agents and therefore cannot be made available.
 On the other hand, ANEEL, the electricity agency, provides information on power capacity and other legal matters on the electricity sector, but no dispatch information can be got through this entity.